gustavneustadt/Swift-FontFileReader/README.md

 # FontFileReader

-Package to read tables of font files like otf, woff and woff2.
+A Package to read tables of font files like otf, woff and woff2.
 At the moment only OS2 Support.

 ## Why?